My neighbor just got a “doodle” puppy. I have never heard of that breed. It’s awfully cute! What is it?

 Doodles are extremely popular now.
 Since they are not recognized by the American Kennel Club, breeding standards do not exist.
 If you are interested in a doodle, do your homework.
 Talk to lots of owners.
 Check out breeders and get references.

 There are great websites with a wealth of info.
 Two sites that I like are doodlekisses.com and IDOG.biz (International Doodle Owners Group).
-Check out my Holliston Patch article, "Thinking about Getting a Dog?"
+Check out my Holliston Patch article, "?"
 (5/20/11), to read about things to consider before adding a pet to the household.